YexuanXiao/cppwinrtplus/nuget/readme.md

 <configuration>
     <include>
         <prefix>Windows.Foundation</prefix>
-        <prefix>Windows.UI</prefix>
     </include>
     <exclude>
-        <prefix>Windows.UI.Composition</prefix>
+        <prefix>Windows.UI.Xaml</prefix>
+        <prefix>Windows.ApplicationModel.Store</prefix>
     </exclude>
 </configuration>
 ```

-It is equivalent to passing -config \<path\> to cppwinrt.exe, which combines the -include and -exclude options.
+It is equivalent to passing `-config <path\` to cppwinrt.exe, which combines the `-include` and `-exclude` options.

-Configuration files are only supported on Windows.
+Note that namespace exclusion occurs at a very early stage of the build process, so a clean build needs to be performed for it to take effect.

+It's suggest excluding Windows.UI.Xaml and Windows.ApplicationModel.Store, as the latter depends on the former.
+By excluding Windows.UI.Xaml, the BMI size can be reduced by one-third.

 ## InitializeComponent